srid/purescript-book-sources/chapter14.md

   | ElementContent Element a

-instance functorContentF :: Functor ContentF where map f (TextContent s a) = TextContent s (f a) map f (ElementContent e a) = ElementContent e (f a)
+instance functorContentF :: Functor ContentF where map f (TextContent s x) = TextContent s (f x) map f (ElementContent e x) = ElementContent e (f x)
 ```

 Here, the `ContentF` type constructor looks just like our old `Content` data type - however, it now takes a type argument `a`, and each data constructor has been modified to take a value of type `a` as an additional argument.
-The `Functor` instance simply applies the function `f` to the component of type `a` in each data constructor.
+The `Functor` instance simply applies the function `f` to the value of type `a` in each data constructor.

 With that, we can define our new `Content` monad as a type synonym for the `Free` monad, which we construct by using our `ContentF` type constructor as the first type argument: